Habitat for Humanity Turns Sod for 7th and 8th Houses - DiscoverMooseJaw.com

 MLA for Moose Jaw North, Warren Michelson; MLA for Moose Jaw Wakamow, Greg Lawrence; current Deputy Mayor, Crystal Froese; and members of Habitat for Humanity and the community all came down to congratulate the two families.

-Kathy Brown and her two daughters are entering their new place soon, as the renovations for their new home will hopefully be completed before Christmas.
+Tanya Legareand her two daughters are entering their new place soon, as the renovations for their new home will hopefully be completed before Christmas.

-Tanya Legare and her son won’t be moving in for a little while though, as their home still has to be constructed in the lot beside Brown’s home.
+Kathy Brown and her son won’t be moving in for a little while though, as their home still has to be constructed in the lot beside Legare's home.

 Owning these homes isn't as simple as many might think, as the home owners are in more of an agreement and arrangement with Habitat.